 Located on the borders, the town of Munnar has many cultural links with the neighboring state of Tamil Nadu.
 As a much sought-after travel destination, this hilly terrain has contributed to the popularity of Kerala across the globe.
 Millions of tourists and picnickers, both from within and outside the country, make their way to this fabulous region in pursuit of leisure.

 Waterfalls around Munnar inspire nature enthusiasts with silvery cascades and lush green surroundings.
 Pallivasal Falls and Chinnakanal (more popularly known as the Power House Waterfalls) are the two major waterfalls that demand a visit.
 Anayirankal Reservoir is yet another prime spot in Munnar.
 The legacy of tea plantations in the hilly tracts of Munnar is exquisitely displayed in the Tea Museum run by the Tata Tea.
-The Echo Point is one of the prime attractions and is simply a scenic sensation.
+Echo Point is one of the prime attractions and is simply a scenic sensation.
 Other major attractions of Munnar include Pothanmedu, Attukal, Rajamala, Meenuli and Nadukani.
-Top Station, the highest point on the Munnar-Kodaikanal road offers a panoramic view and is home to the Neelakkurinji flowers that bloom once in 12 years.
+Top Station, the highest point on the Munnar-Kodaikanal road offers a panoramic view and is home to the Neelakurinji flowers that blooms once in 12 years.

-Perfect, Pleasing and Pleasurable
+Perfect, Pleasing And Pleasurable

 Munnar has a history that weaves both the colonial and modern times together.
 The British who arrived in India had taken an instant liking towards this place primarily due to its picturesque nature and pleasant climate.
-The place thus became the summer resort of the British administration in South India.
+The place, thus, became the summer resort of the British administration in South India.
 Even today the place serves as an ideal summer spot with its breathtakingly beautiful nature and awe-inspiring scenic surroundings.

-A One Stop Destination for Trekkers, Bikers and Picnickers
+A One-stop Destination For Trekkers, Bikers And Picnickers